donut9164/Terminal-clone/README.md

 Interact with online services using these commands.

 - `.connect`: Connect to a server to access various services.
-- `.connect_state`: Check the connection status.

 **Please keep in mind:**

 - **Real Connection Check**: The `.connect` command checks your internet connection using the Python `socket` library, without sending actual data.

-- **Connection State**: The `.connect_state` command informs you of your connection status based on your terminal interactions.

 - **Educational Use**: These commands are for learning and demonstration purposes, not actual internet access or activities.